kiwi0fruit/misc/src/socionics-jat/reddit2.md

 - **Ne** - _Extraverted associative thinking_.
 Conjectures, guesses and speculations (e.g. about the essence), ideas, curiosity, novelty seeking.
 - **Ni** - _Introverted associative thinking_.
 Fantasy, fictional reality, imagining processes in time, prognostication, prediction, forecasting
 - **Se** - _Extraverted material thinking_.
 Active actions, confrontation, the accumulation of material resources, aggression, strength.
 - **Si** - _Introverted material thinking_.
 Health, comfort, convenience, safety.
-Perception of sensations and physical qualities.
+Perception of sensations.
 - **Te** - _Extraverted task-oriented thinking_.
 Actions and their algorithms, tools, pattern action-result (formal part of activities organizing).
 - **Ti** - _Introverted task-oriented thinking_.
 Order, laws, structures, classification, analysis and comparison.
 - **Fe** - _Extraverted feelings-oriented thinking_.
 Modifying the mood and the emotional state of people hence manipulating their activities (e.g. by means of inspiration and enthusiasm).
 Modifying group activity is specifically important.
 - **Fi** - _Introverted feelings-oriented thinking_.
 Moral judgment and evaluation, building relationships, synchronization of attitude towards something in a group of people, morality.

+Mind that extraverted and introverted functions are specializations on top of their "general" basic functions.
+For example both strong Se and Si are good at dealing with physical qualities.
+Both strong Ne and Ni are good at dealing with associations.

 ## 3. Socionics / MBTI types names